-Built by Patricia Renick in 1977 this interesting sculpture combines a dinosaur triceratops with half a U.S. Army OH6A/Cayuse helicopter.
-It was first shown in his solo exhibition at Cincinnati’s Contemporary Arts Center in 1977.
-The whole sculpture is built on the frame of the Vietnam era Cayuse helicopter using fibreglass.
+Built by Patricia Renick in 1977, this fascinating sculpture, known as the Triceracopter, uniquely combines the prehistoric might of a triceratops with the modern machinery of a U.S. Army OH6A/Cayuse helicopter.
+This hybrid creation was first unveiled during Renick’s solo exhibition at Cincinnati’s Contemporary Arts Center in 1977.
+The entire sculpture is constructed on the frame of the Vietnam-era Cayuse helicopter, utilizing fiberglass to bring the vision to life.

 I had an idea for a sculpture bearing on the aftermath of the Vietnam War.
 Although I didn’t have a commission or promise of a show, I thought the idea might be timely for the 1976 U.S. Bicentennial.
 I did not see the work as a celebration, but as a cautionary tale, an expression of hope for the end of war.
 War is a dichotomy.
 It seduces the dream-self through heroic fantasy while threatening the physical self with extinction.